FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 under discussion and stressed that he would make a public statement of interest should the

 sale, as discussed, proceed.
-Councillor O’Brien and McMahon expressed reservations that--- 4
+Councillor O’Brien and McMahon expressed reservations that
+---
+4

 Councillor Sheahan had proposed the purchase of a property in which he had a beneficial